DUI Car Insurance in Arizona (2024)

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 If you’ve got a DUI on your driving record in Arizona, you’ll likely see an increase in your car insurance premiums.
-Drivers with a DUI on record pay higher premiums than those with a clean record and even those with at-fault accidents or speeding tickets.
+Drivers with a DUI on record pay higher premiums than people with a clean record and even people with at-fault accidents or speeding tickets.

-The average cost of DUI insurance in Arizona is $412 per month — twice as much as the rate for drivers with no prior convictions.
+The average cost of DUI insurance in Arizona is $150 per month for liability coverage — higher than the state average of $92 per month.
 While finding affordable car insurance with a DUI on your record can be challenging, you can still save on car insurance by shopping around.

 Quick Facts